 Mr. Kelley joined the Authority in April, 1991, as Deputy Director and was appointed Executive Director in 1993.
 Mr. Kelley served on the Board of the Education Finance Council from 1996 to 2002 where he served a two-year term as Chairman.
 A 1984 graduate from Harvard with a Masters in Public Administration with a concentration in public finance, he received his Bachelors in Accounting and Business Administration in 1977 from the University of Rhode Island.
 Mr. Kelley is a Certified Public Accountant and Chartered Financial Analyst.

-Rosemary Kelly, Senior Managing Director, Kroll Bond Rating Company
+Rosemary Kelley, Senior Managing Director, Kroll Bond Rating Agency

 Rosemary Kelley is a Senior Managing Director and Co-Head of ABS at Kroll Bond Rating Agency, Inc. Rosemary has been at KBRA since 2011 and focuses primarily on Consumer ABS including auto loan, auto lease, dealer floorplan, credit card, consumer loan, student loan and timeshare sectors.
 Prior to joining KBRA, Rosemary was a Senior Vice President at DBRS, Inc. focusing on Consumer ABS.
 Before DBRS, Rosemary spent ten years at MBIA Insurance Corporation, most recently as a Director in the Structured Finance department.
 She had previously managed MBIA's portfolio management unit responsible for monitoring and workouts in Consumer ABS.
 Rosemary has a BA from Manhattanville College and a MBA from Columbia University Graduate School of Business.